Welcome to Lindsay Kolasa’s site ~

 I make plant medicine, I teach, I muse and write, and I help people along their path through soul-work.

-The core of my work centers around herbal medicine, traditional food ways, soul-work, dream-work, and art.
+The core of my work centers around herbal medicine, traditional food ways, soul-work, dream-work, ancestor-work, and art.
 In particular, I am interested in mental health, digestion, trauma & recovery, and auto-immune disorders.
 Basically, topics I have been exploring during my own journey to heal from a health crisis back in 2001.

 In my practice and personal life I have noticed that when we get closer to the basic elements of life, our system can find balance and align itself for healing.
 So, my work leans on common sense, the slow & natural, and the soulful.
 Over the years, I have helped people reconnect with their sensibilities and their own inner healer so that they are more sure-footed on their healing journey.

-Feel free to explore the tabs to see upcoming workshops & retreats, to learn about my consultations, and to read blog posts on herbalism, whole foods recipes, and other gems.
+Ok then, feel free to explore the tabs to see upcoming workshops & retreats, to learn about my consultations, and to read blog posts on herbalism, whole foods recipes, and other gems.

 Thank you for visiting…